 Laura Benanti On Stage - Theater Credits, Bio and Tickets

-Laura Benanti is a Tony Award-winning actress and Broadway favorite.
+Laura Benanti is a Tony Award-winning actress.
 She was born Laura Ilene Vidnovic on July 15, 1979 in New York City.
-She moved to Kinnelon, New Jersey, as a child and took the name of her stepfather Salvatore Benanti, after her parents divorced.
-After a series of amateur musical theatre performances in Evita, Follies, Into the Woods, and Hello, Dolly!, she graduated from Kinnelon High School in 1997.
+She moved to Kinnelon, New Jersey, as a child and took the name of her stepfather, Salvatore Benanti, after her parents divorced.
+After doing a series of amateur musical theatre performances in Evita, Follies, Into the Woods, and Hello, Dolly!, she graduated from Kinnelon High School in 1997.

 In 2009, she starred in her first non-musical Broadway production.
-She took on the role of Mrs. Givings in Sarah Ruhl’s comedy In the Next Room or The Vibrator Play.
-She returned to her musical routes in the 2010 Broadway premiere of Women on the Verge of a Nervous Breakdown, winning a Drama Desk Award and earning another Tony nomination for her performance as Candela.
-After a hiatus of more than five years, she finally came back to the Great White Way to take on the lead role of Amalia Balash in the Roundabout Theatre Company’s acclaimed 2016 revival of She Loves Me, earning her fifth Tony nomination.
-She returned to Broadway to star opposite Amy Schumer in Steve Martin's absurdist comedy Meteor Shower from November 1, 2017 through to January 21, 2018.
-She assumed the leading role of Eliza Doolittle in Lincoln Center Theater's acclaimed revival of the classic Lerner & Loewe musical My Fair Lady on October 23, 2018, and was initially scheduled to play a limited engagement through to February 17, which was then extended through July 7, 2019.
+She took on the role of Mrs. Givings in Sarah Ruhl’s comedy In the Next Room (or The Vibrator Play).
+She returned to her musical roots in the 2010 Broadway premiere of Women on the Verge of a Nervous Breakdown, winning a Drama Desk Award and earning another Tony nomination for her performance as Candela.
+After a hiatus of more than five years, she finally came back to Broadway to take on the lead role of Amalia Balash in the Roundabout Theatre Company’s acclaimed 2016 revival of She Loves Me, earning her fifth Tony nomination.
+She returned to Broadway to star opposite Amy Schumer in Steve Martin's absurdist comedy Meteor Shower from November 1, 2017 through January 21, 2018.
+She then assumed the leading role of Eliza Doolittle in Lincoln Center Theater's acclaimed revival of the classic Lerner & Loewe musical My Fair Lady on October 23, 2018, and was initially scheduled to play a limited engagement through February 17, which was then extended through July 7, 2019.